History is full of investing disasters...

 That's because the stop price rises as your investment rises.
 That ensures that you lock in gains.
 And this would have worked perfectly for STMP.

-Let's assume you bought the company in early 2018, when things were still good.
+Let's assume you bought the stock in early 2018, when things were still good.
 And let's say your exit strategy was a simple 25% trailing stop.
 That means you'd have sold once the stock fell 25% below its highest price.

-Simply owning the company since early 2018 through its latest closing price would have meant a 75%-plus loss.
+Simply owning the stock since early 2018 through its latest closing price would have meant a 75%-plus loss.
 But owning it with a 25% trailing stop would have led to a profit.
 Take a look...

 That's why this tool works so well.
 It gives you an exit strategy that's set in stone.
 And that takes the emotion out of investing.
 You never want to be stuck in a bad trade, thinking "one more day, and it'll turn around."